Subhrangsu90/100-Days-of-Code/README.md

 Building strong foundations with arrays and functions in JavaScript! 💪💻 #100DaysOfCode #JavaScript

+## Day 22: JavaScript Functions & Conditional Logic

+### What I Learned

+- Understood undefined value returned from a function.
+- Utilized assignment with a returned value.
+- Implemented conditional logic with if statements.
+- Explored boolean values and practiced comparisons.

+### Key Concepts Explored

+- Equality and strict equality operators for comparisons.
+- Inequality and strict inequality operators.
+- Greater than, greater than or equal to, less than, and less than or equal to operators.
+- Logical AND and OR operators for complex conditions.

+Diving deeper into JavaScript functions and conditional statements! 💡💻 #100DaysOfCode #JavaScript

 ## Connect with Me

 📫 Feel free to connect with me and share your coding journey!
 Let's inspire and support each other: